aruroyc/object_detection/README.md

 An attempt was made to explore different object detection techniques using a supplied dataset.
 Initial exploration of the data revealed ~2200 images that were available for training along with ~16700 annotations for two classes:
 * Person
 * Car

 On further investigations, minor errors in annotations were noticed such as incorrect bbox dimensions etc. These were subsequently filtered.
 The image level information was extracted and plotted in a 3D scatter chart to look at the distribution of the data.
 ### Data split and distribution
-While usually, a random split of data is used to generate training and validation data, prior in object detection has shown that this can cause the test data to have a very different distribution (of classes and annotation properties) than training data resulting in a poor model.
+While usually, a random split of data is used to generate training and validation data, prior experience in object detection has shown that this can cause the test data to have a very different distribution (of classes and annotation properties) than training data resulting in a poor model.
 Thus, an approach was designed to cluster and stratify the images using their properties (image below).
 This ensures that the distribution in both the datasets are similar.
 ##
 ![alt text](pytorch/resources/cluster_visualization.gif)